-A business line of credit is the most cost effective way to borrow and repay, with a line of credit, a business has the option to draw form the line at any time to help meet short-term working capital needs.
+A business line of credit is a cost effective way for you to borrow and repay monies.
+With a line of credit, your business has the option to draw funding and meet short-term, working capital needs.

-Start-up financing is based on a solid business plan, projections and the business owner's personal financial strength.
+Start-up financing is based on a solid business plan, financial projections and your personal financial strength as the business owner.

-Loan Mantra provides analytical and strategic advice designed to assist our client in reaching their financial goals.
-Our teams delivers the specialized, objective, strategic advice you need to understand your options, opportunities and exposures.
+Loan Mantra provides expert and strategic advice to assist our clients in reaching their financial goals.
+By delivering specialized, capable advice and offering you best-in-class technology, we ensure every client understands their options, opportunities and exposures.

 Knowledge Base - The Mantra